nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006084204/README.md

 # future enhancements to zet cmd

 - github action for creating zettel
+  - probably can run a command with arguments
+  - i have changed the zet cmd so vim does not launch unless you use `-e` to make edits now
 - search multiple words in entire zettel content
 - automatic scripts stored in zettels
   - use cases